Wiredcraft/test-fullstack/README.md

 Build a [Hacker News](https://news.ycombinator.com/) like app but for lighting talk polling.

-*Need a mock here*
+Sorry no mock here, please make a simple and beautiful page that get the job done.
+We don't mind whether it looks as great as **Hacker News**.

 ## User Story

-1. User open the page and could see a list of lighting talks submitted by other user;
+1. User open the page and could see a list of lighting talks order by rating submitted by other user;
-2. If there's no lighting talk, simply put a placeholder text and encourage user to submit it's own lighting talk;
+2. If there's no lighting talk, simply put a placeholder text and encourage user to submit their own talks;
 3. The user could vote for the lighting talk by clicking the voter button or icon;
-4. After voting the user will get a updated version of the lighting talk list(order by rating);
+4. After voting the user will get an updated version of the lighting talk list(order by rating);
-5. User could always submit a light talk with `title`, `description`, and `username`;
+5. User could always submit a lighting talk with `title`, `description`, and `username`;
 6. The user could see his lighting talk on the list after submitting;

 ### Functionality

-* The front-end part should be a single page application rendered in the front-end and load data from restful api(**not** rendered from back-end);
+* The **front-end** part should be a single page application rendered in the front-end and load data from restful api(**not** rendered from back-end);
-* There should be a back-end and database to store the lighting talks
+* There should be a **back-end** and database to store the lighting talks

 ## Getting started